danijeldragicevic/recipes-rest-service/README.md

 Service use embedded H2 database and Basic authentication.

 # To install and run application:
+To run application, please make sure that you already have installed Java 11 and Gradle 7+.
-To run application, navigate to the project root directory and run **./gradlew bootRun**
+Navigate to the project root directory and run **./gradlew bootRun**

 # Exposed endpoints:
 By default, service will run on **http://localhost:8881/** <br/>